 Learn How to Avoid Plagiarism in 7 Simple Steps

-However, you can’t prevent plagiarism is you don’t know what it is exactly.
-Go through this detailed guide to understand how to avoid plagiarism completely.
+However, you can’t prevent plagiarism if you don’t know what it is exactly.
+Go through this detailed guide to understand what are the common types of plagiarism and how to avoid plagiarism completely.

 What is Plagiarism?

-There's a higher risk of plagiarism when writing lengthy research papers or term papers.
-You carry out extensive research and find information that fits perfectly in your paper, without even realizing it, you use it in your paper as is – that constitutes plagiarism.
+There’s a higher risk of plagiarism when writing lengthy research papers or term papers.
+You carry out extensive research and find information that fits perfectly in your paper.
+Then, without even realizing it, you use it in your paper as is – that constitutes plagiarism.

 However, that isn’t all.
 There are different types of plagiarism, both accidental and intentional.